Accuro is now part of UniMed

 UniMed Financial Strength Rating: A (Excellent)

-The Insurance (Prudential Supervision) Act 2010 requires all New Zealand health insurers to be given a Financial Strength Rating.
+The Insurance (Prudential Supervision) Act 2010 requires New Zealand insurers to have a financial strength rating given by an approved rating agency.

-AM Best has assessed Union Medical Benefits Society Limited (UniMed) as having an A (Excellent) Financial Strength Rating.
+Union Medical Benefits Society Limited (UniMed) has an A (Excellent) financial strength rating given by AM Best.

-The Rating reflects UniMed’s balance sheet strength, which AM Best assesses as very strong, as well as UniMed’s strong operating performance, limited business profile and appropriate enterprise risk management.
+The rating reflects UniMed’s balance sheet strength as well as UniMed’s operating performance, business profile and approach to enterprise risk management.

 UniMed Solvency

-A condition of being a licensed insurer is that UniMed is subject to the solvency margin requirements of the Solvency Standard for non-life insurance businesses, as issued by the Reserve Bank of New Zealand (RBNZ).
+As a licensed insurer, UniMed is subject to the requirements of Reserve Bank of New Zealand (RBNZ) solvency standards.

 For more information about Solvency standards, see the RBNZ website.